rskim47/rskim47/README.md

 😊 How to reach me: <rickkim95@gmail.com>

-⚡ Fun fact: I love dumplings so much that I've named my car mandoo (Korean for Dumplings)
+⚡ Fun fact: I joined college as an architecture major, graduated as a computational engineer.